benjamink/ansible-helloworld/ansible_workflow.md

 ### Setup the Gemfile

-kitchen-ansible requires a few additional tools to be installed in order to work properly.
+`kitchen-ansible` requires a few additional tools to be installed in order to work properly.
 The best way to handle this is via an included `Gemfile` in the role project.
-This makes it possible to bundle the requirements with the role itself.
+This makes it possible to bundle the requirements of the role with the role itself.
 The `kitchen init` command mentioned above actually creates a sparsely populated `Gemfile` that is a good foundation to start from.
 Simply edit this file and add a couple additional lines so it looks like the following:

     source "https://rubygems.org"